Kadxy/max-publish/README.md

 ## Contact

-For business inquiries:
+For all business inquiries, please contact us at:
-- General: info@maxpublishingsrl.com
+- Email: info@maxpublishingsrl.com
-- Quotes: quotes@maxpublishingsrl.com
-- PEC: maxpublishingsrl@pec.it

 ---